Loch Lomond Stirling, Scotland Travel Guide

 UV levels stay strong.

-Use Sunscreen (SPF 30+) and a hat, even at the time the sun is not directly visible.
+Use Sunscreen (SPF 30+) and a hat, even when the sun is not directly visible.

 UV levels are stronger at higher elevations; cover up.

-Regardless of an entry permit status, all visitors need a passport valid for their entire stay, proof of funds, lodging information, and a return ticket.
-Passport-sized photographs are usually for visa applications, not for border entry for visa-exempt travelers.
+Regardless of visa status, all visitors need a passport valid for their entire stay, proof of sufficient funds, lodging information, and a return ticket.
+Passport-sized photographs are often for visa applications, not for border entry for visa-exempt travelers.

 No general entry fees or tourist taxes apply for entering the UK or Scotland.